Make changes to a premises licence.

 If the variation is minor you should apply for a minor variation.
 A minor variation is a simplified process for:

-- small changes to premises layouts or structures
+- making small changes to premises layouts or structures

-- add licensable activities that will not affect the licencing objectives of crime and disorder, public safety, prevention of public nuisance and the protection of children from harm.
+- adding licensable activities that will not affect the licensing objectives of crime and disorder, public safety, prevention of public nuisance and the protection of children from harm

 Before you apply